deficollective/defiscan/src/content/protocols/spark.md

 ## Upgradeability

 The upgradeability of the Spark protocol is limited.
-Most permissions are currently held by the Sky Governance.

-The Sky Governance could update the treasury (collected fees) or arbitrarily move funds out.
-As part of the Liquidity Management Layer (LML) the Sky Governance also may mint/burn `USDS` (debt) from the Sky protocol to Spark within set limits, which could lead to instability in the protocol.
-Two externally-owned accounts (EOA) also have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with stricter limits.
-Those EOAs are assumed to be corruptible with limited impact on the protocol because they are monitored and can be frozen by a _freezer_ multisig.
-Unfortunately, this multisig does not meet our security council requirements.

-The core contracts of SparkLend are not upgradeable.
+No contract is upgradeable within the Spark Liquidity Management Layer (ALM).
+The SparkLend markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the Sky Governance.
+Upgrading the rewards contracts may cancel the rewards and result in the loss of unclaimed yield.
+This is because the rewards are part of the yield advertised to users.
 The Sky Governance and the _SparkLend Freezer_ multisig can both freeze all funds deposited into SparkLend with no delay.
-This is reversible through a Sky Governance delayed proposal.

-Finally, the contract distributing rewards in SparkLend is upgradeable and rewards could be canceled.
-This could result in the loss of unclaimed yield for users.
+As part of the Liquidity Management Layer (ALM) the two relayers (EOAs) have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
+Those relayers act through a 1/2 multisig and are assumed to be corruptible with limited impact on the protocol.
+This is because of both the strict rate limiting they are subject to and the presence of a _freezer_ multisig which can freeze the relayers in case of suspicious activity.
+This _freezer_ multisig does not meet our security council requirements.

 > Upgradeability Score: Medium